-Complete information on tuition billing, due dates, payment and payment plan options, direct deposit of refunds, and withdrawal policies can be found in the Law School Guide to Fees and Payment at http://Widener.edu/BursarOffice.
+Complete information on tuition billing, due dates, payment and payment plan options, direct deposit of refunds, and withdrawal policies can be found in the Tuition Rate and Payment Guide on myWidener.

-You will be able to view a copy of your student account and your online activity through CampusCruiser and the "My Online Student Account" function.
+You will be able to view a copy of your student account and your online activity through myWidener and the "My Online Student Account" function.
 If you have a monthly balance due, you will also be able to view through your e-bill.
-Each time we upload an e-bill, you will receive an email notification to your Widener assigned CampusCruiser email address.
+Each time we upload an e-bill, you will receive an email notification to your Widener assigned email address.
 All electronic statements will be sent to any authorized users that have been set up by the student.

-All other policies regarding financial aid shall be found by reviewing the webpage at http://law.widener.edu/Admissions/Discover/CostsandFinancialAid.aspx
+All other policies regarding financial aid can be found on the "Financing Your Education" webpage at delawarelaw.widener.edu.